 Source: Lola Black

 Let's face it, no place that you decide to live in will be perfect, but the important thing is to find a place that is perfect for you and your loved ones.
-So let's take a closer look at some of the key factors that make both these countries great as well as what puts Canada a cut above the rest.
+So let's take a closer look at some of the key factors that make both these countries great and what puts life in Canada a cut above the rest.

 How Are Canada and the UK Similar?